Engee documentation

 """;

 Let's display two graphs in the same projection: the first one shows the distribution of the blade zones for which we set the boundary conditions.
-The second one shows the deformed model with marked areas of high mechanical stress.
+The second one shows a deformed model with marked areas of high mechanical stress.

 In [ ]: